gunthercox/HackathonPack/readme.md

 The day before the hackathon, you should make sure that you have done the following.

-1. Create an account on ChallengePost
+1. Create an account on DevPost
 2. Print a few copies of your resume
 3. Pack your bag

-In preparation for a hackathon, you should attendees create an account on [ChallengePost][challengepost].
-ChallengePost is where MLH tells hackathons to handle submissions and many hosts will handle their judging through this website.
+In preparation for a hackathon, you should attendees create an account on [DevPost][devpost].
+DevPost is where MLH tells hackathons to handle submissions and many hosts will handle their judging through this website.